 Following this embarrassing (for the dwarves) and trouser-soiling (for Bilbo) experience, the party is relieved to have the opportunity to spend time relaxing at Rivendell, the super-exclusive 7-star resort of the elves.
 Gandalf secures them a complimentary private suite by promising Elrond, property manager, favorable coverage in the next issue of Conde Naste.
 Bilbo, having never before seen the work of elvish masons, marvels at every detail of the hotel’s high-end design features through the pale glow of his smartphone, snapping photos of intricate botanical reliefs, cozy fireplace nooks, and innovative lighting solutions for dark corners, assigning each a clever and logical filename, and wistfully daydreaming about how they will later be cataloged in his ever-growing “Remodel Inspiration” board on Pinterest, which he curates diligently and, some might say, obsessively.
 Balin, on the other hand, cleaving to a stubborn dwarven aesthetic, is unimpressed, and uses a desktop in the business center to leave an anonymous TripAdvisor review hinting that Rivendell just might have a bedbug problem, closing with, “It’s no Moria.”

-Despite Elrond’s generous offer of a Middle Earth Trail Atlas (2012 Edition), Gandalf insists on utilizing the proprietary Apple Maps on his new iPhone 5, having been a stalwart devotee to the Apple cause since early in the Third Age.
-Consequently, soon after the party departs the Last Homely House of Rivendell, they find themselves lost on a high, deserted 4×4 road in the Misty Mountains (the route was abandoned many years earlier upon construction of the Luthien Tunnel, a wonder of modern elvish engineering).
+Despite Elrond’s generous offer of a digital copy of Middle Earth Trail Atlas (2014 Edition), Gandalf insists on employing Siri-based navigation via his new, unwieldily large (even for a wizard’s pocket) iPhone 6, having been a stalwart devotee to the Apple cause since early in the Third Age.
+Consequently, soon after the party departs the Last Homely House, they find themselves lost on a high, deserted 4×4 road in the Misty Mountains (the route was abandoned many years earlier upon construction of the Luthien Tunnel, a wonder of modern elvish engineering).
 They take shelter from a sudden snowstorm in a cave, not realizing the cavity is actually a disguised entrance to a top-secret military technology development laboratory, run under the auspices of a cloak-and-dagger government agency, codenamed “Necromancer.”

 Immediately, security goblins equipped with night-vision and tasers set upon the party, subduing and transporting them to a holding area deep under the mountains.
 They later manage to escape, but Bilbo becomes separated and, after hours of aimless wandering, unwittingly stumbles upon the latest in computer-generative security systems, the Ghastly and Odious Long-Lived Underground Minion, or “Gollum,” a technology so cunning it can only be unlocked through the answering of riddles.
 However, it so happens Bilbo is an especially talented riddler, and after running through a repertoire of some of Middle Earth’s finest head-scratchers, defeats Gollum to obtain the most precious prototype in the entire facility: a golden ring that renders the wearer invisible.
 (It will later be suggested by multiple government watchdog agencies that the ring was forged using no small amount of black magic, an allegation that Necromancer and its political supporters have yet to confirm or deny.)
 Just before rejoining the dwarves on the eastern slopes of the Misty Mountains, Bilbo updates his FB status: “What has 10 hairy toes and kills at riddles?
 This hobbit.”

 And so it is that, a full month after their originally booked airfare would have delivered them there, Bilbo and the dwarves arrive at the settlement of Lake Town, gateway to Lonely Mountain.
 The hobbit is taken by a sudden spell of giddiness in realizing the geographical accuracy of these monikers: “I see, I see — the town is in fact constructed on a network of wooden piers above the waters of the lake, and the mountain stands tall yet isolated, utterly removed from any greater range…” “I realize you do not share my command of foreign languages, Bilbo,” Thorin grandiosely interjects, “but these sites are more accurately called, in the old tongue, Esgaroth and Erebor, respectively.”
-The next time Thorin logs into Facebook, he notices, a scowl cutting a fissure across the igneous geology of his face, that Bilbo has unfriended him.
+The next time Thorin logs into Snapchat, he notices, a scowl cutting a fissure across the igneous geology of his face, that Bilbo has deleted him from his friends list.

 Stale and formidably dark is the tight tunnel that conveys Bilbo to Smaug’s chamber, where he notices with immense relief that the dragon lies in deep slumber.
 He avails himself of the opportunity to peruse the shelves and shelves of patents: “No. 109396-B – Concerning the display of commercial links rendered in verdana font within the text of an email;” “No. 45302-F – Concerning any app which, in the interpretation of the patent holder, denigrates, or attempts to denigrate, the reputation of the elves of the race of Avari, or any likenesses thereof…” Though Bilbo may be in possession of extensive IT expertise, his skills fail him in the parsing of such obtuse and legalistic language; it’s as if the patents were written in the cursed tongue of the Dark Lord himself.
 Grasping at random, he pulls a single patent file, stuffs it haphazardly into his tunic pocket, and begins to make his way back to the tunnel entrance.